jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

                 - [x] Light grey used to mean do not do.
 Now it means done.
             - [x] Normalize the legends.
             - [x] Make it 1 central document
-            - [x] This document has a legend right inside it: Concepts as External Modules Spec Goal (2008-05) (postponed).docx
+            - [x] This document has a legend right inside it: Aspects as External Modules Spec Goal (2008-05) (postponed).docx
         - [x] Font Calibri
             - [x] Just the normal font, not the headings.
         - [x] ~~Headings do not have colors.~~